leandrosardi/blackops/README.md

 ...
 ```

-So the execution of any operation gets simplified even more.
+So the execution of any operation gets simplified.

 E.g.: